rodnaph/bounder/README.md

 has been designed to run as a completely static site, so all documentation and assets are built and committed to Git.

+## Isn't this just like site X?

+I know of some other sites that aggregate libraries (http://clojurewerkz.org/, or http://clojure-libraries.appspot.com/) but they don't provide any documentation.
+I'd love to contribute to an existing site to add this kind of thing, so I'll reiterate this is an experiment.
+If it is useful it could be folded in to an existing solution.

 # Disclaimer

 This might be rubbish, and at the moment only supports Clojure projects.
 I